Cidowu/Chukwudees_Portfolio/README.md

 # Code and Resources Used
 * Python Version: 3.7
-* Packages: pandas, numpy, sklearn, matplotlib, seaborn, selenium, flask, json, pickle
+* Packages: pandas, numpy, sklearn, matplotlib, plotly
 * Traning: WQU

+# Data Cleaning
+* Dropped all null values (It was a small proportion, and had little effect on the overall analysis)
+* Parsed "lat-lon" and created two different columns "lat", "lon"
+* Created "state' column
+* Created "price_usd" column by converting "price_brl" to USD using exchange rates